1. Make sure to use the UH Health Check-in App

 2. How to get your UPASS and Mānoa One ID:

-Your Mānoa OneCard and fall 2020 UPASS stickers can be picked up at the Campus Center ID and Information Office.
+Your Mānoa OneCard and Spring 2021 UPASS stickers can be picked up at the Campus Center ID and Information Office.
+If you would like your ID card and UPASS mailed to you, email firstname.lastname@example.org.
+Campus Center has re-opened and is conducting in-person services.

-If this is your first time receiving a Mānoa One card, you must upload your photo to http://go.hawaii.edu/A5g and you will be notified when it is ready for pick up.
+If this is your first time receiving a Mānoa One card, you must upload your photo to http://go.hawaii.edu/A5g and you will be notified when it is ready for pick up or has been processed.
 Make sure your photo follows the guidelines provided at the submission link.

 Your UPASS allows you semester long unlimited access to the city bus and is specifically designated to UH students.